Treaty of Utrecht (1474)

 The treaty, negotiated by Lübeck's mayor Hinrich Castorp, granted the league threatened privileges they deemed a success.
-The Hanseatic League gained ownership of the London Steelyard premises, which were secured this way until the middle of the 19th century as Hanseatic property in London.
+The Hanseatic League regained ownership of the London Steelyard premises, which were secured this way until the middle of the 19th century as Hanseatic property in London.
 Londoners rioted in the streets in protest at the unfair treatment of the city's merchants.

 The Hansa was guaranteed access to the ports of Hull, Lynn, and Boston and a claim on customs dues to the sum of £10,000 per annum.
 In the late 1470s and 80s broadcloth sales exceeded 13,000 in a period that marked a boom.
 The treaty was a partial defeat for the English.
 They yielded franchises and tax revenues in order to gain peace in Germany and trade with the Netherlands.
 But English trade did not penetrate Germany with confidence again until the Elizabethans.
 Nor did it recover in the Baltic.

 The Hanseatic Warehouse in King's Lynn was constructed in 1475 as part of the Treaty of Utrecht allowing the Hansa to establish a trading depot in Lynn for the first time.
 It was used as such until 1751 and is the only remaining building of the Hanseatic League in England.